Skip to main content

 Lessee (rental) deposit

 Paid by the lessee on container rental from an equipment owner, refunded on return at the end of the lease period.
-Typically sized at 2–3 months rental, so usually the smaller of the two deposit types — a few hundred euros for dry boxes, rising on reefer and ISO tank where rental rates are higher.
+Typically sized at two to three months of rental, so usually the smaller of the two deposit types — a few hundred euros for dry boxes, rising on reefer and ISO tank where rental rates are higher.
 Often waived entirely for financially strong, contracted customers.

 In many shipper and forwarder operations, documentation is still